thogiti/thogiti.github.io/_posts/2025-01-01-How-Jito-Solana-Works.md

 ## **End-of-Epoch Distribution Flow (with TipRouter NCN)**

-*(We will discuss the details on TipRouter NCN later in the article.)*

 NCN node operators each compute the merkle root.
 Once two-thirds consensus is reached, the root is posted on-chain, and the reward distribution automatically includes the 3% fee for the DAO and NCN participants.

 ```mermaid